 According to Kaiser, the device can be used every other day.
-Once again, just like a workout, "you want to give your muscles a day off here and there," she said.
+Once again, just like a workout, "you want to give your muscles a day off here and there," she says.
 The amount of time that you use it for depends on the device, but typically, it's around five to 10 minutes — many have a set timer to let you know when it's done.
 Most devices also come with conductive gel that you apply before the treatment.
-Though some TikTokers have said they use different products like aloe vera or water, Mari advises against it.
+Though some TikTokers have said they use different products like aloe vera or water, Marí advises against it.

-Here, some expert-approved options to consider.
+Here, some expert-approved and top-rated options to consider.

 Nuface's microcurrent device is arguably the most buzzed-about and most-recommended product in the category — and it was a top pick from both of the experts that we spoke to.
-To use it, NuFace suggests applying the included NuFACE Gel Leave-On Primer and then gliding or holding the device over the natural contours of the face "for an instant, visible lift."
+To use it, Nuface suggests applying the included Nuface Gel Leave-On Primer and then gliding or holding the device over the natural contours of the face "for an instant, visible lift."

 If you're unsure if you're ready to commit to buying one of the bigger devices, a targeted microcurrent treatment tool is one way to test the waters.
-Say you have deep 11 lines between your eyes, crow's feet or wrinkles around your mouth that were causing concern, NuFace's smaller device could be a good place to start to address those, Kaiser said.
+Say you have deep 11 lines between your eyes, crow's feet or wrinkles around your mouth that were causing concern, NuFace's smaller device could be a good place to start to address those, Kaiser says.
 Though, she added that once you start seeing results in one area, you're likely going to want to tackle other spots on your face, like your jawline or forehead — and that will be harder to do with a smaller tool.

-While the PureLift Face is a pricier option, Kaiser called it her "favorite," saying that she loves the results.
+While the PureLift Face is a pricier option, Kaiser calls it her "favorite," saying that she loves the results.
 It features Triple Wave Patented EMS Technology, using varying frequencies, which according to the brand, can target different layers of the skin and muscle.
 Just apply the conductive serum gel and go.